Comparisons8 min read

 Cal AI Was Acquired — Now What?

-In December 2025, MyFitnessPal acquired Cal AI, the viral calorie tracking app built by two teenagers that reached 15 million downloads.
+In March 2026, MyFitnessPal acquired Cal AI, the viral calorie tracking app built by two teenagers that reached 15 million downloads.
 Since the acquisition, many users have been searching for alternatives — and for good reason.
+When a scrappy AI product gets absorbed into a 15-year-old calorie tracking giant, the speed of iteration that made it interesting in the first place tends to disappear.

 BasedHealth was built to solve exactly this problem.